slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 **Note:**
 - This simple wiring works at USB 2.0 speeds ("HIGH").
 For actual USB 3.1 wiring refer to [this article](https://www.pshinecable.com/article/usb-c-cable-wiring-diagram.html).
-- Another way to improvise the *power T-Tap* would be to open a quality USB-C cable in the middle, cut the 5V (red?) wire and tap into the ground wire.
-This should preserve the "SUPER" speed ability.
+- Another way to improvise the *power T-Tap* is to open a quality USB-C cable in the middle, cut the 5V (red?) wire and tap into it (and, if present, the ground wire).
+This preserves the "SUPER" speed ability.
 - The camera can easily overheat if mounted in a tight space.
 - OAK-D camera can adjust to available USB link speed and most scripts and launch files will report it (*"LOW", "FULL", "HIGH", "SUPER", "SUPER_PLUS"*).
 For USB2 speed will be "HIGH", for USB3 - "SUPER".
 - Use a quality [USB-C "10Gbps" cable](https://www.amazon.com/dp/B0BWHTX1R7).